 Infrastructural assets - The infrastructural assets are valued on a three yearly valuation cycle at fair value determined on a depreciated replacement cost basis with preparation or peer review by an independent valuer.
 At balance date Buller District Council assesses the carrying values of its infrastructural assets to ensure that they do not differ materially from the assets fair value.
-The most recent valuation of roading and transport, and Three Waters assets was performed by BECA, and the valuation is effective as of 30 June 2022.
+The most recent valuation of roading and transport, and Three Waters assets will be performed by BECA, and the valuation shall be effective as of 30 June 2024.
 All Roading and Transport, and Three Waters infrastructural asset classes carried at valuation were valued.
-The total value of infrastructural assets as at the valuation date on 30 June 2022 was \$410.135 million.